 Whole life insurance is the simplest type of permanent life insurance which offers a fixed death benefit in exchange for fixed premium payments.

-Whole life insurance has a cash value component which grows at a guaranteed rate over time.
-It may pay dividends from the insurance company's profits, which could provide additional cash value to the policy, potentially offsetting a portion of your premiums over time.
+Whole life insurance has a cash value component which grows at a guaranteed rate over time according to a formula.
+Whole life insurance may pay dividends from the insurance company's profits.
+These dividends provide cash and may be used to offset a portion of your insurance expense over time.